-The following actions may not be undertaken without Planning Director approval:
+The following actions may be undertaken with Planning Director approval:

 - Restoration: Desirable artificial stream bank or shoreline stabilization. - Removal: The removal of dead or diseased trees.
-Removal of underbrush is not permitted in the buffer except at approved pathways and locations. - Tree Limbing: At approved locations, trees may be limbed up to half the distance of their height, not to exceed 15 feet above grade.
+Removal of underbrush is not permitted in the buffer except at approved pathways and locations.

+Tree Limbing: At approved locations, trees may be limbed up to half the distance of their height, not to exceed 15 feet above grade.